krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 ### Wall-clock - filtering
 {: #wall-filter}

-If you open the wall-clock flame graph for the first time you may be confused, since it usually looks like this:
+If you open the wall-clock flame graph for the first time, you may be confused, since it usually looks like this:

 ![alt text](/assets/async-demos/wall-filter.png "flames")

-You see all the threads even if they are sleeping or waiting in some queue for a job.
+You see all the threads, even if they are sleeping or waiting in some queue for a job.
 Wall-clock shows you all of them.
 Most of the time, you want to focus on the frames where your application is doing something, not when it is waiting.
 All you need to do is to filter the stack traces.
-If you are using Spring Boot with the embedded Tomcat you can filter stack traces that contain the ```SocketProcessorBase.run``` method.
+If you are using Spring Boot with the embedded Tomcat, you can filter stack traces that contain the ```SocketProcessorBase.run``` method.
-In my viewer you can just paste it to _stack trace filter_, and you are done.
+In my viewer, you can just paste it to _stack trace filter_, and you are done.
-It's just a matter of proper filtering if you want to focus on one controller, class, method, etc .
+It's just a matter of proper filtering if you want to focus on one controller, class, method, etc.

 ### CPU - easy-peasy
 {: #cpu-easy }